This page contains affiliate links. Please read our disclosure for more info.

 How to Avoid the Crowds in Kyoto

 In 2011, when we first visited Kyoto, Japan received 6.2 million overseas visitors.
-In 2018, over 31 million tourists visited the country.
+In 2019, 32 million tourists visited the country.

-That’s a huge increase, and as Kyoto is one of the most popular tourist destinations in Japan, we did notice a startling rise in crowd sizes on our most recent month-long stay in the city.
+That’s a huge increase, and as Kyoto is one of the most popular tourist destinations in Japan, we did notice a startling rise in crowd sizes on our last month-long stay in the city.

 Even with the greater number of tourists, we loved Kyoto just as much on our second visit—it’s still a unique place with an incredible number of stunning sights.

 Here are some tips to enjoy Kyoto despite the crowds: